 B. A. Computer Science, UNIVERSITY OF CALIFORNIA, SANTA BARBARA

-August 2017- present: Professor.
+August 2017- June 2018: Professor.
 School of Theatre, Dance, and Performance Studies, University of Maryland, College Park.

 2013-2017: Associate Professor.
 School of Theatre, Dance, and Performance Studies, University of Maryland, College Park.